 Should Parabens Be Avoided?

-It’s interesting; parabens are recognized as “safe” by the Food and Drug Administration.
+Parabens are recognized as “safe” by the Food and Drug Administration.
 Yet, an increasing body of evidence points to the contrary.
 Recent studies clearly indicate that parabens, which are most often encountered through the skin (as in the case of cosmetic or skin care application), do not simply sit on the skin, but rather are absorbed and then stored.
 In fact, a study of female subjects aimed at determining maintained levels of bodily parabens showed that the overwhelming majority of women involved (19 out of 20) had parabens stored in their breast tissue - of all places!
 This naturally raises concerns about parabens’ ability to lead to cancer and researchers are on a mission to determine clinical links, if any.
 It is also understood that parabens may accumulate over time and store themselves long term in bodily fat tissue, as amounts detected correlated directly with age.

-But the most worrisome of all paraben-related concerns may be the fact that research continues to indicate that parabens may disrupt the natural order of one’s endocrine system, interfering with hormone function and processing.
+The most worrisome of all paraben-related concerns may be the fact that research continues to indicate that parabens may disrupt the natural order of one’s endocrine system, interfering with hormone function and processing.
 Parabens appear to mimic estrogen in the body, which could theoretically lead to very serious complications like reproductive challenges, infertility, abnormal birth outcomes, developmental disturbances in young children, and even heightened cancer risk in adults, particularly women.
 Further, studies indicate that parabens can alter gene expression, including those in breast cancer cells, potentially accelerating their growth and advancing the cancer at augmented rates.

 It is true that researchers want and need to collect enormous piles of data before making overarching definitive claims, which is potentially why parabens are still regarded as non-threatening by certifying bodies… innocent until proven guilty and so forth.
 But plainly put, nothing about any of the aforementioned feels safe to us.
-In fact, it feels downright terrifying.
-So, to be succinct while putting all our considerations in somewhat newly defined terms: we will indefinitely be social distancing ourselves from parabens!
-And yes, we encourage you, dear reader, to do the same.

 Ok, But What About “Natural” Parabens?

 There are a number of claims out there that some parabens are naturally occurring in certain whole foods, like carrots or blueberries.
 But exhaustive research suggests that these are not parabens per say, but rather related molecules whose construction is significantly dissimilar, resulting in different characteristics.
-And while it is thought that particular environmental conditions may allow for certain plant species to then convert said molecules into parabens, there is almost no scientific literature on naturally occurring or natural sources of parabens to legitimize such claims.
+While it is thought that particular environmental conditions may allow for certain plant species to then convert said molecules into parabens, there is almost no scientific literature on naturally occurring or natural sources of parabens to legitimize such claims.

 Maybe more importantly, no matter their origin, parabens in skincare still behave as they do in the human body, which is categorically a cause for concern.
 Any claims that a product’s parabens are of “natural” origin do not negate their potential dangers.
 Such words are merely tactical, misleading marketing efforts and, for the sake of your skin and whole-body wellness, should be discounted.